-1. If you included the income of your spouse listed in Part 5., Item Number 3., any child listed in Part 5., Item Number 4., any dependent listed in Part 5., Item

-- 2. If you included the income of the intending immigrant who is your spouse (he or she would be counted in Part 5., Item Number 1.), you must provide evidence that his/her income will continue from the current source after obtaining lawful permanent resident status.
+- If you included the income of your spouse listed in Part 5., Item Number 3., any child listed in Part 5., Item Number 4., any dependent listed in Part 5., Item Number 5., or any siblings, parents, or adult children listed in Part 5., Item Number 6., each one of these individuals must be over 18 years of age and must complete Form I-864A. - If you included the income of the intending immigrant who is your spouse (he or she would be counted in Part 5., Item Number 1.), you must provide evidence that his/her income will continue from the current source after obtaining lawful permanent resident status.
 He or she does not need to complete Form I-864A unless he or she has accompanying children. - 3.
 If you included the income of the intending immigrant who is not your spouse, (he or she would be counted on Part 5., Item Number 1.), evidence that his or her income will continue from a lawful source after obtaining lawful permanent resident status must be provided and the intending immigrant must provide evidence that he or she is living in your residence.
 He or she does not need to complete Form I-864A, unless he or she has an accompanying spouse or children.

-NOTE: If you have listed additional household members in Part 11.
+If you have listed additional household members in Part 12.
 Additional Information, you must include their income and information when answering Item Numbers 20. - 22. when applicable.